Sweden offers Ukraine $100 million bilateral loan

-STOCKHOLM Sweden has offered Ukraine a bilateral loan of $100 million to help shore up its finances, the Swedish government said on Wednesday.
+STOCKHOLM Sweden has offered Ukraine a bilateral loan of $100 million (66.5 million pounds) to help shore up its finances, the Swedish government said on Wednesday.

 Sweden's Prime Minister Stefan Lofven is in Kiev to discuss and sign two cooperation agreements with Ukrainian President Petro Poroshenko and Prime Minister Arseny Yatseniuk.